Prejudice Quotes And Sayings

 ~By E. B. White ~

-~By Marian Anderson ~
+~By Strom Thurmond ~

 The paradoxes of today are the prejudices of tomorrow, since the most benighted and the most deplorable prejudices have had their moment of novelty when fashion lent them its fragile grace.